 - trades in money market instruments, foreign currency, foreign exchange, interest rate and index instruments, transferable securities, commodity futures, individual or collective portfolio management

 - invests or manages funds on behalf of others

 - accepts deposits in the ordinary course of banking or similar business

 While the requirements of FATCA are not new in the sense that the Foreign Bank and Account Reporting (FBAR) is in place since years, the new Act’s definition of US persons is very broad, its exemptions are very few, and the penalties for non-compliance are much more.

-FATCA is a part of Hiring Incentives to Restore Employment (HIRE) Act, commonly refereed to as the “Jobs Bill” in the US, which in sharp contrast to the intended affect, has made employing US expatriate citizens far less attractive overseas.
+FATCA is a part of Hiring Incentives to Restore Employment (HIRE) Act, commonly referred to as the “Jobs Bill” in the US, which in sharp contrast to the intended effect, has made employing US expatriate citizens far less attractive overseas.

 Initial reports indicate that the FIs worldwide have already begun to limit their investment services to the 13 million Greencard holders, 7.6 million US expatriates, and US businesses with overseas investments.

 In sum, while the signing of FATCA will ease the compliance burden of FIs in Singapore and usher in greater transparency, it will also go a long way in detecting money-laundering activities and clean-up Singapore’s image as a “tax haven”.
 This, in turn, will ensure that only genuine and legitimate funds are attracted to the city-state, propelling it to become Asia’s wealth management hub.